occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 for each individual subscriber ("mySubscriptionId" in the example above).
 If the datastore doesn't provide this feature, you should use a `BlockingSubscription` implementation that also implement the
 `org.occurrent.subscription.api.blocking.PositionAwareBlockingSubscription` interface.
 The `PositionAwareBlockingSubscription`  is an example of a `BlockingSubscription` that returns a wrapper around
 `io.cloudevents.CloudEvent` called `org.occurrent.subscription.CloudEventWithSubscriptionPosition` which adds an additional method, `SubscriptionPosition getStreamPosition()`, that you can use to get
-the current stream position.
+the current subscription position.
 Note that `CloudEventWithSubscriptionPosition` is fully compatible with `io.cloudevents.CloudEvent` and it's ok to treat it as such.
 So given that you're subscribing from a `PositionAwareBlockingSubscription`, you are responsible for [keeping track of the subscription position](#blocking-subscription-position-storage), so that it's possible to resume this subscription from the last known position on application restart.
 This interface also provides means to get the so called "current global subscription position", by calling the `globalSubscriptionPosition` method which can be useful when starting a new subscription.